Skip to main content

 Your body operates through an intricate internal messaging system, the endocrine network.
 The foods you choose are the raw materials for these messages.
 Understanding this connection is the first step toward recalibrating your system and reclaiming your functional well-being.

-The is a collection of glands that produce and secrete hormones, which are chemical signals that travel through your bloodstream to instruct cells and organs on what to do.
+The endocrine system is a collection of glands that produce and secrete hormones, which are chemical signals that travel through your bloodstream to instruct cells and organs on what to do.
 Think of your hypothalamus and pituitary gland in the brain as the central command, sending directives to the other glands.

 The Building Blocks of Hormonal Communication